PyrusMed/Pear-Interaction-Engine/README.md

 ## Why PIE?
 Interactions are a core component of every user facing software application, yet there are very few pattern guidelines, best practices and tools that can be used to design and develop interactions in virtual (VR) and mixed reality (MR).
 We've explored interactions using cheap headsets, expensive headsets, hand controllers, full body motion capture suits, and just about everything in between.
 In the process, we created PIE, a set of tools we've used for both rapid prototyping and production quality products.
 We're happy to share these tools and welcome all contributions as we look forward to the next generation of human-computer interactions.

-## Getting Started with PIE

-### Clone and Run A Branch
-1. Clone one of our several branches
-2. Open one of the example scenes in Assets/Pear.InteractionEngine */Examples/...
-3. Run!

-### Import PIE Into Your Own Project
-Download our latest package from the [releases](https://github.com/PearMed/Pear-Interaction-Engine/releases) section and import it into your Unity project
-  - The "Pear.InteractionEngine" package has no external requirements
-  - The "Pear.InteractionEngine TouchMotion" package requires "Pear.InteractionEngine" and the Leap Motion and Oculus Touch Unity modules
-  - The "Pear.InteractionEngine HoloLens" package requires "Pear.InteractionEngine" and the HoloToolkit Unity module

 ## PIE Architecture
 PIE consists of modular components that can be swapped in and out.
 These components revolve around the `Controller`, `ControllerBehavior` and `Interaction` classes.
 - `Controller`s represent user input devices